 Treatments range from hormone therapy, physical therapy, nerve blocks, and surgery.

 Have you been diagnosed with Endometriosis that affected your sciatic nerve, obturator nerve, or legs?
 We’d love to hear from you.
-Share your experience with us either in the comments or here.
+You can share your experience and I’ll publish it on our blog.

 Clinical Imaging – (Abstract; March 1990) MRI Findings of Sciatic Endometriosis